Top 10 Scams Targeting Seniors & How to Avoid Them

 How Romance Scammers Work

-A romance scammer creates a fake profile on dating sites and apps or social media platforms and reaches out to seniors to develop a relationship through messaging on the platform, emails or chatting on social networks.
+They create a fake profile on dating sites, apps or social media platforms and reaches out to you to develop a relationship through messaging on the platform, emails or chatting on social networks.

 Here are some of the red flags when dating online.

 • Scammers generally make excuses to not meet you in person.
-They will say things as I work in another country or I am in the military or an international organization.
+They will say things as I work in another country or I am in the military.

 • Scammers will gain your trust and ask you for money.
-Once they develop a relationship with you, they will ask you for money for an emergency situation or buy a ticket to visit you and other things.
+Once they develop a relationship with you, they will ask you for money for an emergency situation or buy a ticket to visit you.

-• The scammer will ask you to pay in a certain way.
-They want your money in a way that makes it hard for you to trace them and get your money back.
-They may ask you for gift cards (Amazon, iTunes, Google Play) or wire money (Western Union or MoneyGram) or send money through some app.
+• They will ask you to pay in a certain way.
+They want your money in a way that is hard to trace.
+They may ask you for gift cards or wire money (Western Union or MoneyGram) or money through some app.

 How Lottery Scammers Work

-The fraudsters and con artists contact seniors through email, a social media notification, a pop-up during online browsing or a phone call congratulating them on winning a prize or lottery.
+The fraudsters contact you through email, a social media notification, a pop-up during online browsing or a phone call congratulating them on winning a prize or lottery.

 Following are the warning signs of sweepstakes and lottery scams.